 The icebergs you see off the coast of Newfoundland come from glaciers in Greenland and the Canadian Arctic.
 If you’ve never seen one before, you’re probably already thinking they’re big, but once you’re up close and personal, their size will amaze you.
 Remember, what you see on the surface is the tip of the iceberg.
 The other 90% is hidden below the surface.

-If you’re looking for adventure, hop on one of the many boat tours in area.
+If you’re looking for adventure, hop on one of the many boat tours in the area.
 As a Whale House Guest House guest, you get a discount plus priority boarding on many excursions in the area.
 Feel like hiking?
-Just walk either direction on the East Coast Trail directly from you room and in moments you’re on one of North America’s most famous trails.
+Just walk either direction on the East Coast Trail directly from your room and in moments you’re on one of North America’s most famous trails.
 Take a short easy walk to one of the easily accessible lookouts, or spend an afternoon going further and exploring places like Tinkers Point, Cribbies, and Tors Cove.
 Want to just walk one way and take a shuttle back to the Guest House?
-As a Whale House Guest, you have access to free pickup anywhere along the East Coast Trail.
+As a Whale House Guest, you have access to free pick up anywhere along the East Coast Trail.